CMPSC310-AlleghenyCollege-Fall2021/activity7/README.md

 `sh docker/run_macOS.sh`

+Or, you can run `docker run --rm -it -v $PWD:/root opencv`

-Now you can navigate to `src` directory and run each Python programs inside your container.
+Now you are inside the container and you can navigate to `src` directory and run each Python programs inside your container.

 ### Output